 - If the Board considers it warranted, make recommendations regarding improvements to the structures or systems that will enhance the safety and/or longevity of the structures and reduce risks posed by the structures during construction, operations and closure.

-The information provided to, and the depth of review conducted by the Board has been sufficient to provide responses to the above questions and the Board’s observations and recommendations contained in this report.
-Information has been provided to the Board in the form of copies of relevant reports, presentations made by SG/P and KCB and the Board’s general discussions held with the KSM Project personnel during the course of the review.
+Information has been provided to the Board in the form of copies of relevant reports, presentations made by SG/P and KCB and the Board’s general discussions held with the KSM Project personnel during the course of the reviews.